So far, incredible fundraisers have raised $0 to further life‑saving research and support families facing blood cancer.

 To show support for those affected by blood cancer.

-On the night, thousands of families and friend-groups will gather around their screens to take part in the official virtual lantern lighting ceremony, which is brought to life online.
-This night is an important moment to reflect, to remember and to share hope as a community who understand the darkness a blood cancer brings to our lives.
+This night is an important moment to reflect, remember and share hope as a community who understands the darkness a blood cancer brings to our lives.

 Fast facts about blood cancer